apache/mesos/docs/endpoints/slave/state.md

 ### DESCRIPTION ###
 This endpoint shows information about the frameworks, executors and the agent's master as a JSON object.
-The information shown might be filtered based on the user accessing the endpoint.

 Example (**Note**: this is not exhaustive):